Child care: Children caring for adults

 Many types of childcare discuss the different ways in which children are cared for by adults or older children.
 One additional type of child care involves children caring for adults.
 Children as caretakers are most often seen in developing countries with restricted or hard-to-access medical assistance.
 Child caretakers are common in families where the parents are affected by HIV/AIDS and other illnesses that might limit their parental functioning.

 Developmentally, these child caretakers have shown certain positive associations that affect their future resilience in the face of adversity.
 Caring for disabled parents raises their sense of responsibility and maturity, increases social and life skills, fosters closer parent-child relationships, and enhances a child's early sense of purpose.
 Children caring for sick or disabled parents also experience less anxiety surrounding their parents compared to children who have an additional caregiver for their disabled parent.
 This is because the children understand more about the illness and feel more in control over the situation.

 Effects on child development

 A variety of researchers have studied the impacts of childcare on child development, and these findings suggest the importance of childcare for development and health outcomes for children.

+According to the OECD, investing in high-quality early childhood education and care (ECEC) is a cost-effective way to significantly enhance children’s cognitive, social and emotional development.
+Skills acquired at an early age provide the foundation for later learning and increase the effectiveness of subsequent educational investments.